Home / Blog / What is the best day to buy an airline ticket

 What Is The Best Day To Buy An Airline Ticket?

 Why 62 Days Out?
-Many people have been served with the traditional advice that it is always wise to make bookings two to six weeks before the trip in order to find affordable prices.
+Many people have been served with the traditional advice that it is always wise to make bookings two to six weeks before the trip to find affordable prices.
 However, the audience cannot help but wonder as to where such advice is coming from.
-It is so partly due to the findings by travel prediction companies such as Hopper and CheapAircom.
-After scanning through billions of flight prices for several years, both sites established that flight fares stand lowest about 62 days before the travel date.
+This is so partly due to the findings by travel prediction companies such as Hopper and CheapAir.com.
+After scanning through billions of flight prices for several years, both sites established that flight fares are lowest about 62 days before the travel date.

 There are a few reasons behind the 62-day prediction:

-• Airlines understand that many business people and other travelers may only be able to get their flight tickets two months in advance or even less.
-For this reason, to maintain their fares higher in this range, they are able to attract more last-minute, flexible travelers willing to pay more.
+• Airlines understand that many businesspeople and other travelers may only be able to get their flight tickets two months in advance or even less.
+For this reason, to maintain their fares higher in this range, they can attract more last-minute, flexible travelers willing to pay more.

 • Still, providing 62 days of lead time, airlines refine the flight timetables and modify the availability.
 When there's more supply, there are normally better prices.